exercism/clojure/exercises/practice/reverse-string/.approaches/introduction.md

 ## It's a sequence

-Beyond the above, there are a great many different solutions, but in general, they depend on one fact.
+Beyond the above, there are a great many different solutions, but in general, they depend on two facts.
+[Strings][string] in Clojure are Java [string][java-string]s.
+Many core Clojure functions call `seq` on their arguments automatically converting a string into a seqence of characters.
-[Strings][string] in Clojure are sequences of characters, and there are many ways to reverse a sequence.
+And there are many ways to reverse a sequence.

 ```clojure
 (defn reverse-string [s]